-Apple's ARKit: Everything the pros need to know
+Apple's ARKit: Cheat sheet

 What is ARKit?

-ARKit is an augmented reality framework Apple introduced at WWDC '17 that is compatible with iOS 11 iPhones and iPads.
+ARKit is an augmented reality framework included in Xcode that is compatible with iPhones and iPads.
 ARKit lets developers place digital objects in the real world by blending the camera on the screen with virtual objects, allowing users to interact with these objects in a real space.

 It does this by using the camera on iOS devices to create a map of the area, detecting things like tabletops, floors, and the location of the device in the physical space using CoreMotion data.
 The user doesn't have to do any calibration—that's a breakthrough in this space.

-Note: Editor's note: This article was originally published in September 2017.